tbrunsch/Marple/README.md

 ```
 Note that the bi-function that you have to specify for the method `createSingleSubcomponentStrategy()` may return `null` if there is no subcomponent for the specified position.

+## Evaluation Settings

+The interface `EvaluationSettings` contains information about what will be displayed when the evaluation dialog is opened for certain objects.
+You can create an instance of `EvaluationSettings` via its builder that you obtain via `EvaluationSettingsBuilder.create()`.

+`EvaluationSettings` do not influence how expressions are evaluated.
+This can be achieved by specifying `ParserSettings` (see Section [Parser Settings](#parser-settings)).
+Instead, `EvaluationSettings` allow you to specify

+The `EvaluationSettingsBuilder` provides 2 methods:

+  1. The method `suggestExpressionToEvaluate` lets you specify which expression to display initially for which object.
+When nothing is specified for a certain object, then `this` is displayed.

+  1. The method `addRelatedObjectsProvider` lets you specify which related objects to show in a dedicated panel when evaluating a certain object.

 ## Visual Settings

 The interface `VisualSettings` describes how to display objects as text and which tabs are available in the [inspection dialog](#inspection-dialog) for which object.
 You can create an instance of `VisualSettings` via the `VisualSettingsBuilder`.
 There are different ways to create a `VisualSettingsBuilder`: